AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ads-destination.md

 Note the following details that are specific to [!DNL Google Ads] destinations:

 * Activated audiences are created programmatically in the [!DNL Google] platform.
-* Platform does not currently include a measurement metric to validate successful activation.
+* [!DNL Platform] does not currently include a measurement metric to validate successful activation.
 Refer to the audience counts in Google to validate the integration and understand audience targeting size.

 >[!IMPORTANT]
 >